 - Greater ball control

 Buying expensive cleats does not always make sense.
-For kids, whose feet are still growing, it is not logical to invest a lot of money into cleats.
+For kids whose feet are still growing, investing much money into cleats is not logical.

 You still want to look for good-quality cleats, but most kids do not need the highest-end cleats.

 Likewise, many casual soccer players will not find the need for very expensive cleats.
-Those who do not play often or very competitively will often find mid-range cleats to be suitable.
+Those who do not play often or very competitively will often find mid-range cleats suitable.

 One of the best ways to save money on soccer cleats is to order a former version of the cleats.

-By purchasing a brand new pair of a previous model, you can save a lot of money.
-Soccer cleats, style, fittings, game-play vary from woman to woman – hopefully, this guide has helped you narrow down the best cleats for you.
+You can save a lot of money by purchasing a new pair of previous models.
+Soccer cleats, style, fittings, and gameplay vary from woman to woman – hopefully, this guide has helped you narrow down the best cleats for you.